 5. Unit Testing is Automated

-Though automated unit testing appears to be a difficult task.
-However, it undoubtedly ensures quick feedback, more test coverage, improved performance, and so on.
+Though automated unit testing appears to be difficult, it undoubtedly ensures quick feedback, more test coverage, improved performance, and so on.
 In a nutshell, it helps in-depth tests and produces superior findings.

-Another effective unit test coding practice is to test a single-use case at a time to ensure that it behaves as expected.
+Another effective unit test coding practice is to test a single-use case simultaneously to ensure that it behaves as expected.

 We tend to move our focus from unit testing to integration testing unintentionally.
-Including additional external components, making it more difficult to isolate problems and lengthening the production process.
+Including additional external components make it more difficult to isolate problems and lengthen the production process.
 As a result, we must ensure that unit testing is a requirement.

-Because unit testing focuses on specific units, it is possible to achieve 100% code coverage.
-To produce a higher-quality output, always focus on covering 100% of the code.
+Because unit testing focuses on specific units, achieving 100% code coverage is possible.
+Always focus on covering 100% of the code to produce a higher-quality output.
 Automation testing is a fantastic approach to make sure it’s done correctly.